SHARING THE NORTH SHORE WITH BLACK BEARS

 Slowly distance yourself and leave the area

 If you encounter a bear try to remain as calm as possible.
 It helps to take a deep breath.
 Remember that black bears are calm animals, by staying calm you reduce startling the bear.
 Black bears are very intelligent and they recognize human voices and respond to tone.
 Communicate that you are not a danger by using a calm tone to speak to them in any language.
-Show the bear you are respectful of their personal space by slowly distancing yourself.
+Show the bear you are respectful of their personal space by slowly backing away.
 Calmly prepare your bear spray, but do not spray the bear unless they approach at close range with their focus on you.
 In most cases, when you start speaking in a calm tone to a black bear, they walk away, climb a tree for safety, or go back to eating or resting.

 If you encounter a bear eating, calmly speak to the bear and slowly back away.
 If there is no alternate route, slowly and calmly create as much distance as possible, be patient and allow the bear to finish feeding and move on.
 Never try to move a bear away from a natural food source just because you want to take that trail.